DPBhagya99/DPBhagya99/README.md

 - 👋 Hi, I’m Piyumi Bhagya.
-- 👀 I’m interested in Web development , Software Development and Analys data
+- 👀 I’m interested in Web development , Software Development and data analysis.
 - 🌱 I’m currently learning in Computer Science and Statistics in Faculty of
-- science at University of Peradeniya
+- science at University of Peradeniya.
 - 💞️ I’m looking to collaborate on exciting web projects and data analysis ventures to leverage my skills in developing innovative solutions and uncovering insights from data.
 - 📫 Reach me:
 - Email - piyumibhagya1007@gmail.com